 - There is no ‘House Style’ here as far as a writing style that you have to adhere to.
 What we are looking for are scripts that advance a story.
 It can be a mini-series, an on-going, or a one-shot, but the important thing is story.
 The scripts have a particular format, but the writing itself only has to tell a compelling story.

 - Exposition is a necessary evil.
 Use it sparingly, and use it well.
-Walls of text, and prologues that keep the reader from getting into the story quickly are bad things.
+Walls of text and prologues that keep the reader from getting into the story quickly are bad things.

 - Be nice to the artist!
 Putting in lots of complicated panels and crowd scenes is not being nice to the artist.
 Wanna drive your artist crazy?
-Do an entire issue of two people talking at a coffee shop (I have one script with four pages of that, and my artist on that issue was graceful in accomodating it).
+Do an entire issue of two people talking at a coffee shop (I have one script with four pages of that, and my artist on that issue was graceful in accommodating it).
 Seriously, be ready to change panels and pages to accommodate your artist.

 - We don’t do traditional re-writes.
 Instead, you will be constantly updating your script throughout the editorial process.
-This is part of the collaborative nature of the medium, and we have what we feel is one of the toughest, and yet most helpful ways of bring your script into line with the types of stories we are trying to publish.
+This is part of the collaborative nature of the medium, and we have what we feel is one of the toughest, and yet most helpful ways of bringing your script into line with the types of stories we are trying to publish.

 - Major parts of the NO-Earth world are set up as political and social allegory to allow for that type of story, but always present more than one point of view, and do them well.
 We will have no vilification of legitimate political or social points of view.
 Examples include portraying right wingers as Nazis or left wingers as Socialists.
 Handle things like this with nuance.